smallrye/smallrye-graphql/docs/typesafe-client-usage.md

 }
 ```

-Here will be generated next query
+Its outcome will be the following GraphQL query:
 ```
 query AminUsersFindAll {
   admin {